kxxt/aspeak/README.md

 A simple text-to-speech client using azure TTS API(trial).

-**TL;DR**: This program uses trial auth token of Azure Congnitive Services to do speech synthesis for you.
+**TL;DR**: This program uses trial auth token of Azure Cognitive Services to do speech synthesis for you.

 ## Installation